jerdman81/GitFundamentals/README.md

 Git is a version control system that allows up to track changes and commit them to history.

-Here is a growing collection of resources and helpful commands to konw when working with git.
+Here is a growing collection of resources and helpful commands to know when working with git.

 ## Git Commands